A DECADE OF ARVINAS

 As Arvinas’ first employee, former Head of Chemistry and Chief Technology Officer, Dr. Andy Crew played a pivotal role in our founding and development, embodying our company’s spirit of risk-taking, innovation, and collaborative problem-solving.

-In his role as Head of Chemistry, Andy says he was free to break the rules and pursue innovative approaches in the quest to understand this new technology, and to discover the first drug-like PROTAC® protein degraders, something most didn’t think was possible.
-This included hiring some of the brightest minds in medicinal chemistry and formulation, and picking the brains of a world expert in drug metabolism and pharmacokinetics (DMPK).
-His proudest moment was when his team broke through the barrier of oral bioavailability, a key enabling milestone in developing small molecule PROTAC® degraders.
+In his role as Head of Chemistry, Andy says he was free to break the rules and seek innovative approaches in the quest to understand this new technology, and to pursue discovering the first drug-like PROTACs, something most didn’t think was possible.
+This included hiring some of the brightest minds in medicinal chemistry and formulation and picking the brains of a world expert in drug metabolism and pharmacokinetics (DMPK).
+His proudest moment was when his team broke through the barrier of oral bioavailability, a key enabling milestone in developing small molecule PROTACs.

 Throughout his time at Arvinas, Andy was impressed by his colleagues’ passion and believed their commitment to making an impact propelled the work forward.
 “Working at Arvinas was a chance to do something completely different and new,” he said.
 “It was a crazy idea that many thought would never work, but we proved them wrong.
 We had amazing scientific and leadership teams and knew that failure was not an option.
 We had to succeed.”